mathjax/MathJax-docs/web/typeset.rst

 an error will be thrown.
 You can use the ``try/catch`` command to trap this condition.

-The second, :meth:`Mathjax.typesetPromise()`, performs the typesetting asynchronously, and returns a promise that is resolved when the typesetting is complete.
+The second, :meth:`MathJax.typesetPromise()`, performs the typesetting asynchronously, and returns a promise that is resolved when the typesetting is complete.
 This properly handles loading of external files, so if you are expecting to process TeX input that can include